GRESB/api-docs/source/includes/_portfolio.md

 `/api/v0/entities/{entity_id}/responses/{response_id}/values/{variable}`

-A full list of variables, along with their description, data type, and accepted values can be found [here](https://gresb-prd-public.s3.amazonaws.com/2023/data-partners/2023-real-estate-variables.xlsx).
+A full list of variables, along with their description, data type, and accepted values can be found in the Excel version of the [real estate assessment]](https://gresb-prd-public.s3.amazonaws.com/2023/data-partners/2023-real-estate-variables.xlsx).
 See [introduction](#introduction) for the Postman collection.

 After performing a GET request to learn the variable's current value and lock version, a POST request can be sent in a payload, for example: